 Students at Notre Dame are admitted to the University’s First Year of Studies, not to an individual school or college.
 However, upon application to Notre Dame, all students are asked to make a non-binding indication of the college or school, and specific major or discipline, in which they intend to major.

-For the fall of 2015, applicants who indicate an intent to enroll into the Mendoza College of Business, will be informed, at the time of admission, whether they are “pre-approved” to do so at the end of their first year.
+Applicants who indicate an intent to enroll into the Mendoza College of Business, will be informed, at the time of admission, whether they are “pre-approved” to do so at the end of their first year.
 If they are not pre-approved, students will be advised that they will be free to enroll in any other college or school, but that the chances of being approved to major in business after the first year will be extremely limited.
 If a student who is pre-approved to major in business later decides not to do so, she or he will be free to major in any other college or school at Notre Dame.

 Notre Dame is the first choice for most of our applicants, and we anticipate that many who indicate business on their application will opt to enroll here without the pre-approved status and seek other majors.